 Ezio Gribaudo was born in Turin on January 10, 1929.
-He trained at the Accademia di Brera, Milan (1949–52), and attended the Faculty of Architecture at the Turin Politecnico (1950–52).
-As a young artist he travelled to Paris (1947), Moscow (1950) and Bucharest (1953).
-His first one-man show took place in 1953 at the Saletta Cristallo, Turin.
-In 1959 he held an important exhibition at La Bussola Gallery, Turin.
+He trained at the Accademia di Brera in Milan from 1949 to 1952, and attended the Faculty of Architecture at the Polytechnic University of Turin from 1950 to 1952.
+As a young artist he travelled to Paris in 1947, Moscow in 1950, and Bucharest in 1953.
+His first solo show took place in 1953 at the Saletta Cristallo in Turin.
+In 1959 he had an important exhibition at La Bussola Gallery in Turin.
 That same year he joined the Fratelli Pozzo publishing house, working as an editor until 1974.
-In the early 1960s Gribaudo successfully entered several contests.
-In 1960 he met some of the members of the CoBrA group: Asger Jorn, Pierre Alechinsky and Karel Appel.
-In 1961 he visited New York, where he encountered Marcel Duchamp and Hans Hofmann, and Paris, befriending Bram van Velde and Samuel Beckett.
+In the early 1960s Gribaudo came into contact with different artistic circles.
+In 1960 he met members of the CoBrA group, including Pierre Alechinsky, Karel Appel, and Asger Jorn.
+In 1961 he traveled to New York, where he met Marcel Duchamp and Hans Hofmann; and Paris, where he befriended Bram van Velde and Samuel Beckett.
 In 1964 he met David Alfaro Siqueiros in Mexico.